 - Recruit and train volunteers for the ballot count.

 Phase IV: Counting / Wrap Up (December 20 – December 28)

-- Submit a detailed final report to the NES chronicling the 2015 local election process.
+- Submit a detailed final report to the NES chronicling the 2018 local election process.

 *Please note, if quorum of ballots have not been returned by the required date the voting period may be extended for up to four (4) weeks.
 In this event, a major publicity campaign, both on-air and by phone may be needed to reach quorum thus extending the work period and corresponding compensation.

-Skills & Experience
+Skills & Experience:

 - Excellent organizational skills and self-motivated with the ability to solve problems creatively and prioritize tasks in a fast-paced, campaign work environment;

 - Excellent interpersonal skills and experience preparing and delivering public presentations; ability to actively listen, clearly convey ideas and direction, and motivate others;

-- Ability to work with people from diverse backgrounds and cultures; Proven ability to work both independently and in close coordination with a local and remote team
+- Ability to work with people from diverse backgrounds and cultures; proven ability to work both independently and in close coordination with a local and remote team

 - Proficient in standard computer applications, email, the ability to quickly learn and use various online platforms and databases to complete tasks and submit reports.

 - Ability and willingness to be assertive to ensure that election policies are followed by paid and unpaid, volunteer station staff.